 There are a significant number of variables - and some unknown quantities, such as future inflation - which could impact on these figures.
-The Financial Strategy will therefore be reviewed and updated by the Authority, having regard to any changes in circumstances and the annual outturn figures, at its meeting in January 2016.
-The annual toll increase, which for 2015/16 was set at 1.7%, will continue to be subject to consultation with the Navigation Committee and other stakeholders.
+The Financial Strategy will therefore be reviewed and updated by the Authority, having regard to any changes in circumstances and the annual outturn figures, at its meeting in January 2017.
+The annual toll increase for 2016/17 was set at an overall 4.5%.
+Any impact from the Tolls Working Group recommendations will need to be taken into account when setting the future strategy and will continue to be subject to consultation with the Navigation Committee and other stakeholders.